Pointe aux Barques Light: History

-In the mid-19th century most travel was by sailing vessel.
-There were few or no roads, and only a few steamships were operating on the Great Lakes.
-Navigation was still primitive by today's standards.
-Vessels followed the coastline of the lakes until there was a need to cross a large body of water, and then a compass and sextant were the major navigation tools.
+In the mid-19th century, most travel in the area was by means of sailing vessel.
+There were few or no roads, and only a few steamships operated on the Great Lakes.
+Vessels followed the coastline of the lakes until there was a need to cross a large body of water, when compass and sextant facilitated navigation.

-Sailing schooners left Detroit and the St. Clair River and soon left the sight of the 1825 Fort Gratiot Light and began the perilous trip north along the Lake Huron shore.
+Sailing schooners left Detroit and the St. Clair River and soon left the sight of the 1825 Fort Gratiot Light to begin the perilous trip north along the Lake Huron shore.
 The next light to the north was located at Thunder Bay Island (1832), more than 150 mi north of Fort Gratiot.
 Any vessel sailing up the Lake Huron coast stood a good chance of running aground on the reef extending out from Pointe aux Barques.
-The reef is only covered by some two feet of water and stuck out nearly two miles into Lake Huron.
+The reef, only covered by some two feet of water, extends nearly two miles into Lake Huron.

-Pointe aux Barques was also used as a turning point for vessels destined to the Saginaw River.
-A lighthouse had been established at the mouth of the Saginaw River as early as 1841, but the trip to Saginaw Bay required steering clear of Pointe aux Barques reef.
+Pointe aux Barques was also used as a turning point for vessels destined for the Saginaw River.
+A lighthouse had been established at the mouth of the Saginaw River as early as 1841, but the trip to Saginaw Bay required steering clear of Pointe aux Barques' reef.